This in-depth Hestia theme review expands on my extensive WordPress theme comparison What’s the Fastest WordPress Theme for Your Page Builder?

 - Analytics: easy Google Analytics integration.

-- Template Directory: a range of Gutenberg templates you can import and use on your website.
+- Template Directory: a range of Gutenberg templates to import and use on your website.

 - Menu Icons: set menu icons for navigation, if you’re so inclined:)